Nike-Inc/Elevate/README.md

 }
 ```

 You are free to create any decoders that you like and use them with your properties during parsing.
-Some other uses would be to create a `StringToBoolDecoder` or `StringToIntDecoder` that parses a `Bool` or `Int` from a JSON string value.
+Some other uses would be to create a `StringToBoolDecoder` or `StringToFloatDecoder` that parses a `Bool` or `Float` from a JSON string value.
+The `DateDecoder` and `StringToIntDecoder` are already included in Elevate for your convenience.

 ---